common-workflow-language/common-workflow-language/draft-3/concepts.md

-If the same process requirement appears at different levels of the workflow, the most specific instance of the requirement is used, that is, an entry in `requirements` on a process implementation such as CommandLineTool will take precendence over an entry in `requirements` specified in a workflow step, and an entry in `requirements` on a workflow step takes precedence over the workflow.
+If the same process requirement appears at different levels of the workflow, the most specific instance of the requirement is used, that is, an entry in `requirements` on a process implementation such as CommandLineTool will take precedence over an entry in `requirements` specified in a workflow step, and an entry in `requirements` on a workflow step takes precedence over the workflow.
 Entries in `hints` are resolved the same way.